 And for the worshipfull union between the soul and body,

-that was made by God, it must needs be
+that was made by God,

-that the Second Person in the Trinity
+until the Second Person in the Trinity

 had taken man’s lower nature,

 in which the highest was united to Him in that first making.